 Start Smart for Your Baby (Start Smart) is our program for members who are pregnant.
 Arkansas Total Care wants to help you take care of yourself and your baby throughout your pregnancy.
 Information about how to be healthy during pregnancy can be sent to you by mail or over the phone.
 You can also find resources on our website.
 Our Start Smart staff can answer questions you have and provide support.
-We can even arrange for a home visit if needed.

 If you are pregnant and smoke cigarettes, Arkansas Total Care can help you stop smoking.
 We have a no-cost program to help pregnant members stop smoking.
 Healthcare staff work with you and give education, counseling, and the support needed to help you quit.
 Working as a team over the phone, you and your health coach can develop a plan to make changes in your behavior and lifestyle.
+If you would like to participate in our Start Smart for Baby program, call Member Services at 1-866-282-6280 (TTY: 711).
+You can also call your Care Coordinator.